dbaumgarten/dbasic/README.md

 ## Limitations
 As the language and the compiler needed to stay quite simple there are some limitations:
-- All variables are global (without scope) and of type signed int (but the PRINT command can still output string constants)
+- No global variables
-- There are no functions
+- All variables are of type signed int (but the PRINT command can still output string constants)
-- Currently no stdlib or options to call c-functions
+- Currently no stdlib
 - The generated assembly-code is 100% unoptimized.
 - Only linux is supported and valid compilation targets are C and x86-64 assembly